Graduate Student | Department of Biological and Agricultural Engineering | NC State University

 Where are they now?

-Lise is a Postdoctoral Researcher and Data Scientist with NCSU and start-up company Natrx.
+Lise is a Research Data Scientist at a start-up company, Natrx.

 Statement of purpose: